Actuarial Modeling for Social Protection Analysts

 What topics does this course cover?

-• Module D: Validating and interpreting projection: Projection consistency and validation, interpretation of scheme-specific results and long-term sustainability and financing strategies
+• Module D - Validating and interpreting projections: Projection consistency and validation, interpretation of scheme-specific results, and long-term sustainability and financing strategies.

-• Increase your technical knowledge and expertise on social protection financing methods and actuarial modelling needed for the effective design, management and monitoring of social protection system;
+• Increase your technical knowledge and expertise on social protection financing methods and actuarial modelling needed for the effective design, management and monitoring of social protection systems.

 • Understand better and participate more actively in the actuarial and financial planning of social protection systems.